hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 Loop piece and integrated subtraction terms
 -------------------------------------------

-The weights here have an explicit dependence on the renormalization and factorization scales.
+The weights here have an explicit dependence on the renormalisation and factorization scales.

-To take care of the renormalization scale dependence (other than via ``alpha_S``) the weight ``w_0`` is defined as
+To take care of the renormalisation scale dependence (other than via ``alpha_S``) the weight ``w_0`` is defined as